jubairSheebly/Eatery-client/README.md

 # UIU Eatery
-* you can search food here and can order foodgi
+* you can search food here and can order food